nghiant2710/docs/.template-helpers/user-feedback.md

 If you have any problems with or questions about this image, please contact us %%MAILING-LIST%% through a [GitHub issue](%%GITHUB-REPO%%/issues).

-You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).

 ## Contributing

 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.